Giants vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- San Francisco has a 1-2 record (winning only 33.3% of its games) when it has played as moneyline favorites of -155 or shorter.
+- When it has played as moneyline favorites with odds of -150 or shorter, San Francisco has a record of 1-4 (20%).

-- Based on this matchup's moneyline, the Giants' implied win probability is 60.8%.
+- The Giants have an implied moneyline win probability of 60% in this matchup.

-- San Francisco has had an over/under set by oddsmakers 13 times, and have combined with opponents to go over the total in eight of those games (8-5-0).
+- San Francisco has combined with opponents to hit the over on the total nine times this season for a 9-5-0 record against the over/under.

-- The Giants have not had a spread set for an outing this season.
+- The Giants have not had a run line set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.